-In 2012, the New York State Historical Association partnered with the State University of New York-College at Oneonta to reinvent New York History.
+In 2012, the New York State Historical Association partnered with SUNY Oneonta to reinvent New York History.
 This academic and intellectual partnership encourages a deeper study of New York’s vast history and will provide readers with an enhanced experience through editorship by professional historians, superior article submissions, and expanded sections in the journal.

-The editors are all faculty members at the State University of New York-College at Oneonta.
-F. Daniel Larkin has devoted nearly fifty years to researching, writing, and teaching about the history of New York State.
-He is widely known for his work on New York State canals and early railroads.
+The editors are all faculty members at SUNY Oneonta.
 Thomas Beal's area of study is the history of New York City, and he has a particular interest in race, crime, and urban economic development.
-Will Walker teaches in the Cooperstown Graduate Program, a highly regarded two-year master’s degree program in museum studies, and specializes in public history and museums.
+Danny Noorlander specializes in European expansion, the Dutch empire, colonial America, and the Atlantic world.
+Susan Goodier's area of study is US women's activism from the period of Civil War through the First World War.
+She teaches the History of New York State, Civil War, Progressivism, and Women's Movemetns in the US.
+William Walker teaches in the Cooperstown Graduate Program, a highly regarded two-year master’s degree program in museum studies, and specializes in public history and museums.
 These historians cover the range of New York’s history from the colonial period to the present.

 For more information see: http://www.nysha.org/nysha/publica